wbushey/wbushey.github.io/_posts/2009-10-31-ive-got-one-word-for-you-minnesota-plastics.md

 <hr size="2" />

-> &#8220;Plastic, the material that is as essential to modern life as electricity, faces a bleak future due to the impending shriveling of Earth&#8217;s oil supply.
-As Karen Youso recently discovered for her article &#8220;[Six days without plastic?
-Good luck][1]&#8220;, we really can&#8217;t sustain modern life without plastic.
+> "Plastic, the material that is as essential to modern life as electricity, faces a bleak future due to the impending shriveling of Earth's oil supply.
+As Karen Youso recently discovered for her article "[Six days without plastic?
+Good luck][1]", we really can't sustain modern life without plastic.
 This begs the question, what are we going to do?
-Fortunately, recent scientific advancements have shown that we can continue to manufacture plastic by replacing oil with biobased sources.&#8221;
+Fortunately, recent scientific advancements have shown that we can continue to manufacture plastic by replacing oil with biobased sources."

 Read the full post at <a href="http://blog.lib.umn.edu/cstpp/policycatalyst/2009/10/ive_got_one_word_for_you_minne.php" target="_blank">Policy Catalyst</a>.